oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

  Once the execution is successful, RouteRulesInOCI, SecRulesInOCI, DRGRouteRulesInOCI tabs of the excel sheet will be updated according to the choice made previously.

- At this point, we only have our Excle sheet Tabs updated, proceed to the next step to create the Terraform Files for the same.
+ At this point, we only have our Excel sheet Tabs updated, proceed to the next step to create the Terraform Files for the same.

 4. Choose _'Network'_ from the displayed menu.
 Choose one or combination of the below sub-options as per requriement:
    - Security Rules